Google Cloud Platform

 Overview

 Heeler supports broad visibility into Google Cloud Platform, and can be configured to onboard and stream inventory data from all accounts via a GCP Organization.
-The instructions below leverage gcloud CLI commands as well as several steps that must be completed within the GCP Console.
+It is recommended to setup both organization collection and event collection for near real-time assessment.

 Permissions Check